input-output-hk/marlowe-cardano/marlowe/specification/marlowe-cardano-specification.md

 A contract can be represented as a tree of continuations ("sub-contracts") where each vertex is a contract and each edge follows either an `InputContent` made by a participant or a timeout.
 A `When` contract includes terms that are either (1) a `Case` which contains the `Action` that matches a particular `InputContent` via `NormalInput` and that explicitly includes the `Contract` continuation or (2) a `MerkleizedCase` which contains the `Action` that matches a particular `InputContent` via `MerkleizedInput` and that implicitly includes the continuation by reference to its Merkle hash.
 In the latter case `MerkleizedInput` includes both the Merkle hash of the continuation and the continuation `Contract` itself.
 The Plutus code must verify that the hash in the contract matches the hash in the input before it proceeds to use the continuation that was provided as input.

+Merkleization enables large contracts to be succinctly represented on chain: instead of storing gigabytes of data representing a huge contract, only the hash of that contract need be represented on the chain.
+For example, a contract `When [Case action timeout continuation] contract'` that validates input `TransactionInput interval [NormalInput input]` may be "merkleized" to a contract `When [MerkleizedCase action hash] contract'` that will validate the input `TransactionInput interval [MerkleizedInput input hash contract]` provided that `DatumHash hash ≡ datumHash .
+Datum . toBuiltinData $ contract`.
+When a contract is merkelized the information `(hash, contract)` is stored off chain and provide to the Marlowe validator if needed for input.
+The Cardano node computes the hash and provides the `(hash, contract)` information in the script context.

 The Isabelle semantics do not include merkleization of Marlowe contracts, but the Haskell implementation does.